 Again, these are NOT responsible breeders.
-All responsible breeders would love to see the irresponsible ones go out of business,
+All responsible breeders would love to see the irresponsible ones go out of business, but

-but frankly, they give us responsible breeders a bad reputation.
+frankly, they give us responsible breeders a bad reputation.
 Now what about the responsible breeders who only

-breed dogs that are doing their absolute best to limit the number of problems they have - are they to be blamed and held
+breed dogs that are doing their absolute best to limit the number of problems they have - are they to be blamed and held accountable

-have been struggling with and thinking on for some time now.
+struggling with and thinking on for some time now.

-After years of research and consulting with licensed veterinarians about this subject these are the conclusions that we have come
+After years of research and consulting with licensed veterinarians about this subject these are the conclusions that we have come to??